-There are three trees proposed for removal in this Variance request resulting in a total of 109.4 inches of DBH being removed.
+There are three (3) trees that will be removed with this Variance request resulting in a total of 109.4 inches of DBH being removed.
 The FCP includes mitigation at a rate that approximates the form and function of the trees removed.
-These trees will be replaced at a ratio of approximately one-inch caliper for every four inches removed using trees that are a minimum of inches caliper in size.
+These trees will be replaced at a ratio of approximately one-inch caliper for every four inches removed using trees that are a minimum of three inches caliper in size.
 This results in a total mitigation of 27.35 inches with an installation of 10 three-inch caliper trees.
-These planting locations and species of these trees must be shown on the Certified Final Forest Conservation Plan.
+These mitigation trees must be overstory trees native to the Piedmont Region of Maryland and installed on the Subject Property outside of any rights-ofway and/or utility easements.
+No mitigation is required for the two (2) Protected Trees impacted but retained that are located within forest stands.